arecker/blog/posts/2014-04-03_welcome-home.md

 </div>

 My one beef with Django is that it is kind of bloaty.
 It's meant for really big data entry websites.
 My site is a hacked down version of Django.
-I basically created a project, then moved everything to a single file appropriately named ```everything.py```, then just started deleting stuff until it broke.
+I basically created a project, then moved everything to a single file appropriately named ```everything.py```.
+I starved the project until it scratched my minimalist itch.

 ### Changelog